 I then moved to UCL (London) for a postdoctoral stay with Prof. Trevor Smart, and investigated the molecular determinants of desensitization of Cys-loop receptors, which comprise the excitatory nicotinic acetylcholine and 5HT3 receptors, as well as the chloride-permeable GABAA and glycine receptors, which mediate fast synaptic inhibitory transmission on the brain.
 While activation involves a gate located in the upper half of the channel, I showed that desensitization of Cys-loop receptors involves a distinct gate located at the intracellular end of the pore, where the selectivity filter lies.
 Unexpectedly, such collapse of the selectivity filter is reminiscent of the slow inactivation mechanism of voltage-gated K+ and Na+ channels.

-At the Pasteur Institute, most of my work now revolves around the structure-function properties of neuronal nicotinic acetylcholine receptors, which are involved in various functions such as attention and memory and whose dysfunction is associated with several neuropsychiatric and neurological disorders such as Alzheimer’s disease, schizophrenia and drug addictions.
+At the Institut Pasteur, most of my work now revolves around the structure-function properties of neuronal nicotinic acetylcholine receptors, which are involved in various functions such as attention and memory and whose dysfunction is associated with several neuropsychiatric and neurological disorders such as Alzheimer’s disease, schizophrenia and drug addictions.